armada-alliance/dao/tokenomics/govtoken.md

 Putting it all together we would have a piecewise function:

 $$T=\begin{cases}T_{operator} & x=\ 0\\ T_{delegator} & x=\ 1 \\ \end{cases}$$

+Where x is 0 if the person minting is an operator, and 1 if the person minting is a delegator.